drugtrends/deaths-2019-shiny/notesOpioidAPlot.md

 *Other and unspecified opioids* comprise opioid-induced deaths that are not attributed to specific opioids (ICD-10 Code T40.6).

-Data is not available for all intent types for some opioids in the 10-year age group categories (i.e. 15-24, 25-34, etc).

 Data for intents not available for the following opioids due to small numbers:
 *Intentional intent* and *Undetermined intent* for *Other and unspecified opioids*.
 *Accidental intent*, *Intentional intent* and *Undetermined intent* for *Opium*.

+Data are not available for all intent types for some opioids in the 10-year age group categories (i.e. 15-24, 25-34, etc).
+Refer to Notes tab for details.
 </small>